sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Illustration of reading a card](images/component_read.png)

 Finally, find the move card named by the GM and read its instructions.
-It will tell you how you and the GM should interpret the ✗s and ✔s.
+It will tell you how the GM should interpret the ✗s and ✔s.

 Put the face-up Deckahedron card in your *discard pile*.